jmcrego/MiNMT/README.md

 python3 tools/spm_train.py -sp_model SP_enfr -i train.{en,fr}
 ```
 The script outputs `SP_enfr.model` and `SP_enfr.vocab` files for both, source and target, sides of parallel data.
 By default, the vocabulary contains the 30,000 most frequent words.

-The vocabulary is not further needed, already contained in the model file.
+Note that the vocabulary is not further needed as already contained in the model file.

 You can use separate SentencePiece models (vocabularies) for each translation side:
 ```